deprekate/HotKnots/README.md

 ```

-To import and use in other python code:
+To import and use in other python code, you need to import the package, and then find out where
+it is installed, so it can find the various parameter files.
+This is also when you can specify
+which model and paramters to use:
 ```
 import HotKnots as hk

-model = "CC"
+# initialize everything first
-params = "params/parameters_CC09.txt"
+params = os.path.dirname(hk.__file__)
-hk.initialize(model, params)
+hk.initialize( "DP", os.path.join(params,"parameters_DP09.txt") , os.path.join(params,"multirnafold.conf"), os.path.join(params,"pkenergy.conf") )

-print(hk.fold("AACCCCUGCUGAAUAAAGCGGGGAAUAACUAUUCUAC", model))
+print(hk.fold("AACCCCUGCUGAAUAAAGCGGGGAAUAACUAUUCUAC", "DP"))
 ```